3 Things To Look For When Choosing Keywords For SEO

 Hands down, the best type of keywords to target are long-tailed as they’ll generally be less competitive.
 What are long-tailed keywords?
 Long-tailed keywords are keywords that have more than two words in them such as, “dentist in Charlotte NC”.
-They generally receive less searches than short keywords, yet they return more conversions.
+They generally receive fewer searches than short keywords, yet they return more conversions.
 This is because when users input long-tailed keywords in to search engines, they’re absolutely sure of what they’re searching for.
 Long-tailed keywords are perfect for pay per click campaigns, especially given the fact that you’ll be charged every time someone clicks on your ad.

 Location Based Keywords

-Location based keywords are a must for all local SEO and PPC campaigns.
+Location-based keywords are a must for all local SEO and PPC campaigns.
 If you’re offering a local product or service, it’s important that you communicate that effectively to search engines by including the business’s location within the keyword.
 Also, the majority of search queries for local services includes the user’s location.

 Most search engine users find it necessary to include their location or desired location in order to negate search results from other cities or far away areas.

-In summary, it’s ideal to target keywords which are less competitive, long tailed and location based.
+In summary, it’s ideal to target keywords which are less competitive, long-tailed and location-based.

 However, if you’re not sure which keywords will produce the most conversions for your business, let me research them for you.
 Better yet, hire TruRank to take on your entire SEO campaign.